Lauren Heflin stood in the laboratory, her gloved hands measuring fluids into tiny beakers.

 Wendy Schluchter, the biological sciences chair who encouraged Heflin to apply for the Eurofins internship, said she’s constantly impressed by how much UNO students bring to their studies.
 And she loves to help pair students with opportunities like this that may broaden their experiences and their ideas of what they see for themselves professionally.

 “I have such an appreciation for our students,” Schluchter said.
 “It’s one of the reasons why I took this job over some of the others.
 I really felt like I could make a difference here.
 This was not somewhere where people come to have everything handed to them.”

-For Heflin’s part, she said she fell in love with chemistry without knowing exactly where it would take her.
+For Heflin’s part, she said she fell in love with biology without knowing exactly where it would take her.
 She said she’s not exactly sure where her career path will lead, but she is lapping up everything this Eurofins internship has to offer with the hope that it will lead to full-time employment after she graduates in May.